A Generalization of Lifting Non-proper Tropical Intersections: Tropical Intersection Theory

 \subsection{Compactified stable intersection with certain tropical cycles}

-In general it is not obvious to define the stable intersection for two arbitrary cycles in $N_\mathbb R (\Delta)$.
+In general it is not obvious to define the stable intersection for two arbitrary cycles in $\mathscr X$.
 A basic issue is that taking limits of perturbed intersections does not work in the compactified case.
-For example any translation of a line in $\mathbb T\mathbb P^3$, the tropical projective space of dimension 3, which passes through an infinity point still passes through the same infinity point, but we expect them to have empty intersection.
+For example any translation of a line in $\mathbb T\mathbb P^3$, the tropical projective space of dimension 3, which passes through $(+\infty,+\infty,+\infty)$ still passes through the same point, but we expect them to have empty intersection.

-However, we are able to define the compactified stable intersection for a restricted class of cycles, namely cycles that are compatible\footnote{If $\Delta$ is not complete we may restrict to cycles of which $\Delta$ is a compactifying fan.} with $\Delta$, hence have the same codimension in every affine strata $O(\tau)\subset N_\mathbb R(\Delta)$.
+However, we are able to define the compactified stable intersection for a restricted class of cycles, namely cycles that are compatible\footnote{If $\Delta$ is not complete we may restrict to cycles of which $\Delta$ is a compactifying fan.} with $\Delta$, hence have the same codimension in every affine strata $O(\tau)\subset \mathscr X$.
 Before we state the definition some balancing and compatibility conditions need to be checked: \begin{lem} Let $\Sigma$ be a polyhedral complex in $\mathbb R^n$ which is compatible with $\Delta$ and let $\tau\in\Delta$.
 Then one can choose polyhedral structures on $\Sigma$ and $\overline \Sigma\cap O(\tau)$ such that there is a one-to-one correspondence induced by $\pi_\tau$ between faces of $\Sigma$ whose recession cones contain $\tau$ and faces of $\overline \Sigma\cap O(\tau)$. \end{lem} \begin{proof} First we take a refinement of $\Sigma$ such that for any $\sigma\in\Sigma$ we have $\rho(\sigma)\in\Delta$.
 This is possible since $\Delta$ is compatible with $\Sigma$, and we can refine the structure on $\Sigma$ such that $\sigma\cap\delta$ is a face of $\Sigma$ for all $\sigma\in\Sigma$ and $\delta\in \Delta$.
 It follows from Lemma 3.9 of \cite{osserman2011lifting} that

 Take $\sigma\in\Sigma$ a face such that $\tau\subset\rho(\sigma)$, then we have $\sigma=\displaystyle\bigcap_{u_i\in I}\{ x\in\mathbb R^n|\langle x,u_i\rangle\geq b_i\}$ where $I\subset \tau^\vee$ is a finite set.
 It follows that $\sigma+\mathbb R\tau=\displaystyle\bigcap_{u_i\in I\cap\tau^{\perp}}\{ x\in\mathbb R^n|\langle x,u_i\rangle\geq b_i\}$ and This is a polyhedron in $\mathbb R^n/\mathbb R\tau$ and will be considered as a face of $\pi_\tau(\Sigma)$.
 We need to show that $\pi_\tau(\sigma)$ are compatible for all $\sigma\in \Sigma$ such that $\tau\subset\rho(\sigma)$.